 Here's what to expect over the 2 half days.

-An introduction to the course tutor, and participants are invited to outline what they would like to achieve from the training session.
+An introduction to the course tutor, Michelle Halloran, and an opportunity for participants to outline what they would like to achieve from the training session.

 The first challenge faced by supervisors and line managers is what should their initial response be to an employee complaint or issue.